ambarishg/itops/itops/docs/STEPS.md

+# BASICS

 1. Read the File
         * Do not download the File [ Use Memory Streams]
         * Store the File in Azure BLOB
         * All BIG Output should be in Azure BLOB
 2. Get the RELEVANT COLUMNS
 3. Use LLM to extract the Themes for the Description COLUMN
         * This is a COSTLY thing.
 In cases of RERUN / RERUN with Sub Clusters ,Reuse the Data
 4. Use Embeddings to calculate the Embeddings of the Description COLUMN
 5. Do Clustering based on the Number of Clusters

+# MAIN PARAMETERS
 What are the different parameters which controls the process

 1. Category